zachmccabe/zachmccabe.github.io/_tools/tools.md

 ## Time and mind management

-Nix notifications, thx.
+Nix notifications, thx :)

 Orgzly and Markor on Android.

 Pomodoro technique for screen-based stuff.

-Quick 10 minutes of sitting meditation, and a good hour of walking.
-Every day :)
+Quick 10 minutes of sitting meditation and a good hour of walking.